-At Bishop Perrin we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching for example PSHE, Circle of friends, Social skills and Self Esteem groups, and indirectly with every conversation adults have with pupils throughout the day.
+At Bishop Perrin School we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching such as in the PSHE curriculum, Circle of Friends, social skills and self-esteem groups, and indirectly with every conversation adults have with pupils throughout the day.

-Where a child's SEND is related to behaviour or social issues we will put in place a personalised behaviour programme.
-Children may also access groups relating to social skills, self-esteem and friendship or one to one counselling/play therapy.
+Where a child's SEND is related to behaviour or social issues we will put in place a personalised behaviour programme linked to a behaviour support plan.
+Children may also access groups to support their social skills, self-esteem and friendship or one-to-one counselling or play therapy.

-Parents can access the Children's Wellbeing Practitioner Programme in school.
+Parents can access the Children's Wellbeing Practitioner Programme in school which is run by Richmond Child and Young People's Wellbeing Service.
 Parents are taught techniques to help their child manage their anxiety or to enable parents to feel confident responding to their child's behaviour.

 Pupils with emotional and social needs because of their special educational needs will be supported to enable them to develop and mature appropriately.
-For some pupils with the most need for help in this area we can also provide referral to external agencies e.g. CAMHS
+For some pupils with the most need for help in this area we can also provide referral to external agencies e.g. CAMHS.

-Pupils and parents can share their views on Special Needs provision via our annual questionnaires or by speaking to school staff.
+Pupils and parents can share their views on special needs provision via our annual questionnaires or by speaking to school staff.